 2. Consider What You Appreciate

 So you’ve done your research and know all you can about the dietetic internships you’ve chosen.
 The next step is to review everything you’ve learned and consider what is meaningful to you.
 If you’re set on working in a certain setting or specialization, maybe it’s that the program has a concentration in that.
 Maybe the program has an elective rotation that would empower you to craft your own journey.
 Maybe the program emphasizes resumes when looking at applications and yours looks terrific!
-Your situation and connection to each and every school will be unique to you and only you can decide what you like.
+Your situation and connection to each school will be unique to you and only you can decide what you like.

 I want to add that while price or location might be something that’s important to you, you should be able to bring to light other reasons that you appreciate a dietetic internship.
 These will enable you to connect more powerfully with the internship.